-Our findings also demonstrate transfer of recalibration from vision to audition for agency judgements.
-Cross-modal recalibration of synchrony between action-feedback pairs has been shown [4,6,45,49-51].
-These studies also indicate weaker cross-modal recalibration compared with recalibration within the same sensory modality, and therefore, potentially smaller effect sizes for this effect.
-For this reason, we recruited a larger number of participants than has been previously implemented, aiming for better estimates for cross-modal transfer effects.
-Despite a trend towards partial transfer, we did not find evidence for cross-modal transfer of synchrony in a sample size larger than those used in previous studies [6,50,51].
+Our findings also demonstrate transfer of recalibration from vision to audition for agency judgments.
+Crossmodal recalibration of synchrony between action-feedback pairs has been shown [4,6,45-47,49].
+These studies also indicate weaker crossmodal recalibration compared to recalibration within the same sensory modality, and therefore, potentially smaller effect sizes for this effect.
+For this reason, we recruited a larger number of participants than has been previously implemented, aiming for better estimates for crossmodal transfer effects.
+Despite a trend towards partial transfer, we did not find evidence for crossmodal transfer of synchrony in a sample size larger than those used in previous studies [6,45,47].
 Importantly, we showed for the first time that recalibration of perceived agency can also transfer across senses.
-In order to determine whether SoA is inferred either as a result of a supramodal clock that recalibrates agency judgements based on timing or via action-feedback identity derived from a comparator process, we asked which of these mechanisms contributes to perceived agency recalibration.
-For this, we specifically looked for cross-modal transfer of recalibration for judgements of agency.
+In order to determine whether SoA is inferred either as a result of a supramodal clock that recalibrates agency judgments based on timing or via action-feedback identity derived from a comparator process, we asked which of these mechanisms contributes to perceived agency recalibration.
+For this, we specifically looked for crossmodal transfer of recalibration for judgments of agency.
 Transfer of perceived agency recalibration from vision to audition supports the former mechanism, namely the supramodal clock in accordance with the causal relationship between actions and their sensory feedback reflected in their temporal order.
 The transfer effect also speaks in favour of multisensory integration of related signals originating from a common cause [19].
 Our results point to the role of a generalized temporal clock rather than exact sensory feedback-identity in inferring and adapting SoA.
-They are therefore in line with previous work emphasizing causality, potentially via multisensory cue integration processes, as the mechanism driving perceived agency [19,42,48].
+They are therefore in line with previous work emphasizing causality, potentially via multisensory cue integration processes, as the mechanism driving perceived agency [19,42,52].
 Our findings highlight the role of temporal order on recalibration of agency and support the existence of a supramodal clock that is independent of sensory feedback modality.
 Similar to subjective timing of action-feedback events, recalibration of perceived agency can help to compensate sensorimotor delays and/or integrate multisensory inputs arising from one's own action.